nick-kanakis/effective-java-in-a-nutshell/README.md

 ### Item 57: Minimize the scope of local variables

 The most powerful technique for minimizing the scope of a local variable is to declare it where it is first used.
+Do not define everything in the top.

 You can declare multiple variables with for statement: